 The same is probably true for 3D printing.
 All the hobbyist-accessible tech is finicky, constrained, and slow — but it’s carried by the vibrant community and the vendors that speak our language.
-In contrast, CNC milling — the industrial technology behind the bulk of household goods — continues to be gatekeeped by pros who sneer at any setup that runs on single-phase power and fits in a garage.
+In contrast, CNC milling — the industrial technology behind the bulk of household goods — continues to be gatekeeped by pros who sneer at any setup that runs on single-phase power and can fit in a suburban a garage.

 About a decade ago, I tried to change this by publishing a 110-page treatise on hobby CNC.
 In retrospect, the attempt was lunacy: a leather-bound tome doesn’t scream “it’s easy”.
 So, let’s try something more suited for the TikTok age.